 Based on audits across agencies in Dubai Marina, JLT, Business Bay, and Downtown, the typical agency responds to only 20% to 25% of incoming WhatsApp property enquiries within the first 24 hours.
 The remaining 75% to 80% go unanswered or receive delayed responses.

-A boutique agency missing 37 leads per week at AED 15,000 average commission and 5% conversion rate loses approximately AED 1.4 million per year in potential commissions.
+A boutique agency missing 37 leads per week at 15,000 average commission and 5% conversion rate loses approximately 1.4 million per year in potential commissions.
 Larger agencies with more enquiry volume face proportionally bigger losses.

 Yes.
 The AI agent handles availability checks, shares listing details, and schedules viewings directly in the WhatsApp conversation.
 High intent leads are routed to the appropriate human agent with full conversation context for the personal follow up.